percona/everest-doc/docs/use/backupRestore.md

 3. Click **Create backup > Now**.
 4. In the **Create Backup** pop-up, change the default backup name if required, select an available backup location, and then click **Create**.

-## Restore backup  to a database cluster
+## Restore the database from a previously saved backup

 To restore a database from a backup: